ManuelZ/Kalman-Filter/Readme.md

 ## Kalman Filter

-A straightforward implementation of a Kalman Filter for linear dynamic systems.
+Python implementation of a Kalman Filter for linear dynamic systems.
 The Kalman class encapsulates the core steps of the filtering process:

 - Initialization: Set up the state, covariance, and system matrices.
 - Prediction: Propagate the current state and uncertainty forward using the system dynamics